 Now that you’ve added your first sub-account, and the invited member has finished signing up, you can start customizing their access levels.

-Let’s go in what each type of access level does, and what kind of access it grants for that particular sub-account:
+Let’s explain what each type of access level does, and what kind of access it grants for that particular sub-account:

 - Admin [be careful assigning this access level] – this access level grants full access to the master account.
 Any sub-account with this access level can do anything in the master account, just as if it were the account owner.
 This includes modifying access levels for other sub-accounts in the master account, and even closing down the master account.
 Does not receive billing related email notifications (unless ‘Billing’ access is selected).